hash-chandra/OHRM/README.md

 Screenshots are captured on test failures in `./reports/screenshots/`

 ### Videos
-Test execution videos are saved in `./reports/videos/`
+Test execution videos are saved in `./reports/videos/` (if enabled in Playwright context)

 ## Test Data Management